qi-anyan/qi-anyan.github.io/_pages/about.md

 1. "Why the best machine may not be the best: Incentivizing human-machine collaboration," with Xiaotong Guan and Shouqiang Wang.

+1. "Designing effective fundraising campaigns: The role of incentives and solicitation mechanisms," with Pramit Ghosh and Ignacio Rios.

 Invited Book Chapter
 ------